 The fundamental idea of vertical and horizontal shifts in demand curves is simple.
 We can deal with it best by starting with the concept of the demand schedule.
-A typical demand schedule is shown in Table 27, section A.
+A typical demand schedule is shown in column A of Table A.1.

-The demand curve D based on these figures is shown in Figure 53.
+The demand curve D based on these figures is shown in Figure A.1.
 Both the vertical and horizontal scales in the chart are logarithmic.
 This preserves parallelism in the curves throughout the various shifts in their position that are considered.
 The reasoning, however, is independent of the kinds of scales used.